libresh/ihavesomethingtohi.de/FAQ.md

 FAQ

+* But what about terrorism?
+How to fight it?

+Links for:
+* Inefective
+* Expensive
+* Unconstitutional

 * Do I need to be a `geek` to install the tools to protect my data?

 As you can see in the description of each [tools](https://github.com/pierreozoux/ihavesomethingtohi.de/blob/master/tools.md), it requires various level of knowledge.